dashotv/.github/profile/README.md

 # DashoTV

 PVR software similar to Sonarr, Radarr, and all the other \*arrs out there.
-This is my [shawncatz](https://github.com/shawncatz) personal project to manage my media server.
-This is the most recent evolution of software that I've been working on for over 20 years.
+This is [shawncatz](https://github.com/shawncatz)'s personal project to manage my media server.
+This is the most recent evolution of software that I've been working on - on and off - for over 20 years.

 It started a simple PHP script that would manage TV Series and Movies and grew from there.